Conditional independence testing under misspecified inductive biases

-This section provides the results of the Significance Test of Feature Relevance (STFR) \citep{dai2022significance}.
-Due to limited space, the findings for the Generalized Covariance Measure (GCM) test \citep{shah2020hardness} and the REgression with Subsequent Independence Test (RESIT) \citep{zhang2017feature,peters2014causal,hoyer2008nonlinear} are presented in Appendix \ref{append:extra}.
-From the results in Appendix \ref{append:extra}, one can easily derive a double robustness property for both GCM and RESIT, implying that not all models need to be correctly specified for Type-I error control.
+This section provides results for the Significance Test of Feature Relevance (STFR) \citep{dai2022significance}.
+Due to limited space, the results for the Generalized Covariance Measure (GCM) test \citep{shah2020hardness} and the REgression with Subsequent Independence Test (RESIT) \citep{zhang2017feature,peters2014causal,hoyer2008nonlinear} are presented in Appendix \ref{append:extra}.
+From the results in Appendix \ref{append:extra}, one can easily derive a double robustness property for both GCM and RESIT, implying that not all models need to be correctly specified or trained with the correct inductive biases for Type-I error control.